 leather is a natural material.
 Colours and textures of hide can vary from one piece to another.
 This is normal and should be expected.
 Each item is unique

 To clean the leather, try brushing any marks off gently with a soft brush, or running a damp cloth over the hide.
 Never submerge your leather items completely in water to wash them.

-Should you have heavy staining (for example if the leather is left wet, some staining can develop on it) a good tick to try is using vasoline: take a clean sponge or cloth and dip it in your vasoline, then rub in small circular motions over the whole piece.
+Should you have heavy staining (for example if the leather is left wet, some staining can develop on it) a good tick to try is using Vaseline: take a clean sponge or cloth and dip it in your Vaseline, then rub in small circular motions over the whole piece.

 Please do not overfill the pockets, this can put strain on the stitching and the zips.

 To clean we recommend brushing the belts down with a soft brush or damp cloth.
 The rivets and buckles love staying dry, so only hand-wash if completely necessary.